Workshop on EDIA for Leaders in Planetary Science

 Dr. Julie Rathbun

-Dr. Julie A. Rathbun (she/her/hers) is a senior scientist at the Planetary Science Institute and a Visiting Scientist at Cornell University.
+Dr. Julie A. Rathbun (she/her/hers) is a senior scientist at the Planetary Science Institute and a senior research associate at Cornell University.
 She spent 17 years as a professor of Physics at a small liberal arts college and is a member of the Europa Clipper E-THEMIS team.
 Her research focuses on thermal surfaces of outer solar system satellites, particularly Io.
-Dr. Rathbun has been involved in DEIA research including studying diversity in planetary spacecraft science teams and spearheading the 2020 Planetary Science Workforce Survey.
-She has been involved in many DEIA organizations and meetings, including chairing the DPS Professional Culture and Climate Subcommittee for 3 years.
-She has been invited to give DEIA-related talks at multiple venues, including to the National Academies of Science and Medicine.
+Dr. Rathbun has been involved in EDIA research including studying diversity in planetary spacecraft science teams and spearheading the 2020 Planetary Science Workforce Survey.
+She has been involved in many EDIA organizations and meetings, including chairing the DPS Professional Culture and Climate Subcommittee for 3 years and currently co-chairing the cross-AG EDIA working group.
+She has been invited to give EDIA-related talks at multiple venues, including to the National Academies of Science and Medicine.

 Dr. JA Grier